Macroscopic quantum teleportation with ensembles of qubits: Introduction

 We make a brief contrast of our teleportation protocols to past works.
 In the context of atomic ensembles, there have been two approaches to perform teleportation, one being continuous variable teleportation \cite{krauter2013deterministic,sherson2006quantum} and the other using collective excitations \cite{bao2012quantum}.
 For continuous variables teleportation, the approach is to use the Holstein-Primakoff (HP) approximation to effectively work within the phase space of position and momentum \cite{braunstein2005quantum}.
 This works in a small region of Hilbert space, examining small deviations from a polarized spin direction.
-Collective excitation also work in a similar way, by polarizing the spins in an ensemble, then looking at discrete excitations of this.
+For example, working with an ensemble polarized in the $ S^x $ direction, under the HP approximation one is constrained to Bloch sphere angles in the region of $ \theta = \pi/2 \pm O(1/\sqrt{N})$ and $ \phi = 0 \pm O(1/\sqrt{N}) $.
+In contrast, our teleportation is designed to work for arbitrary $ \theta, \phi $.
+Collective excitations also work in a similar way, by polarizing the spins in an ensemble, then looking at discrete excitations of this.
 Our protocol differs from these scheme in that the aim is to teleport states with an arbitrary polarization on the Bloch sphere.
 Previously, we proposed two ``beyond-HP'' schemes, for teleportation of the equatorial \cite{pyrkov2014quantum} and full Bloch sphere coordinates \cite{pyrkov2014full}.
 These were both however based on $ S^z S^z $ interactions between ensembles, which are still yet to be experimentally realized for remote ensembles in a controllable way.
 Therefore, to our knowledge, there is still no practically realizable scheme for beyond-HP teleportation.

 The paper is structured as follows.
 In Sec. \ref{sec2} we review the physical system and the operations that can be carried out, including a summary of the protocol for preparing a maximally entangled state of two ensembles \cite{manish2023maximallyentangled}.
 In Sec. \ref{sec3} we introduce the protocols for quantum teleportation for macroscopic atomic ensembles.
 These are analyzed mathematically in Sec. \ref{sec4}, with the associated justification for the protocols.
 In Sec. \ref{sec5} we numerically simulate our proposed protocols and show the overall performance of the teleportation.
 In Sec. \ref{sec6} we compare it with the classical bounds for transmitting the quantum information and show that in the ideal case our protocol outperforms them.
 In Sec. \ref{sec7} we analyze the effect of decoherence on the efficiency of the teleportation protocols.
 In Sec. \ref{sec8} we briefly discuss the experimental implementation in the context of atomic ensembles.
 Finally, in Sec. \ref{sec9} we give a summary and provide the main conclusions of our study.